 Melanie (Schoolgirl Style) and I have worked on many, many projects together throughout the years and she is just crazy talented!!
 We are great friends in real life too!
 Here we are on a trip we took last week.
 I just happen to be wearing my #shiplap shirt.
 HA!

 And NOW….on to some classroom planning…..

 I could go into my philosophy on classroom design but I won’t.
-That is for another post (that probably will never happen unless you ask).
+That is for another post.
 Very quickly, I can tell you, after my 3rd year of teaching, I came to a reality check.
 I can sum it up in a few words.
 Classroom design for me is simple, all about the students and their thinking, organized, pops of color (nothing overpowering), tactile.
 That’s it.
 And if there is nothing else you take away, it is this: simple, simple, simple.

 With that….keep these elements in mind when creating a fixer upper inspired classroom:

 The BIG GOAL is to invoke that *feeling*.
 The feeling of family, creating memories, and working together, *connection*.
 So no matter what you put up on your walls or hang from your ceiling, it is that *feeling* you want to ultimately create in order to feel “fixer upper-ish”.
 And I’m sure we can all agree, no matter what theme you have in your classroom, you want the kids to feel comfortable.
 And when we feel comfortable, we blossom.
 Enough babbling….

 wood: think bookcases, small tables, stools, frames, etc.